Making your own Cream Cheese From Scratch is a lot easier than you'd think!

 If you overheat your milk, you'll end up with a kind of gritty cheese.
 It'll be smooth but it will have a grainy texture because the protein is denatured.

 Totally.
-I think that it's a little less creamy, but just using milk is still delicious!
+I think that it's a little less creamy and will make a cheese that's more like ricotta, but just using milk is still delicious!

 We find the best results with 10 hrs. but if you want a looser, wetter cheese, then drainer for a shorter period.